 Any theft where you cannot give proof of ownership

-Make sure the policies you compare offer all the cover you need, for example:
+Theft can leave you significantly out of pocket, but make sure the policies you compare offer all the cover you need, for example:

 Cover if you suffer a serious injury when riding

 Protection against third party claims if you cause an accident

 Cover for any accessories like protective clothing or GPS

 With bike theft insurance, UK providers will cover a wide range of bike types, including: